Gel vs dip powder nails is a hotly debated topic in the nail community. Everyone seems to have their own personal favorites.

 Both gel and dip nails have fantastic lasting power.

 Gel nails can last up to two weeks without chipping, assuming that it was applied correctly.
-On the chance that you have an oily nail bed, you may not see as much longevity out of gel nails.
+On the chance that you have an oily nail bed or regularly submerge your nails in water, you may not see as much longevity out of gel nails.

 Dip nails can last up to a month.
 Their durability comes from the components to the activator polish.
-The activator uses the same compound that is used in Krazy Glue!
+The activator used dip nails the same compound used in Super Glue!
+It’s called cyanoacrylate and is extremely strong.
 This gives dip nails the durability of resin while allowing them to air dry just like glue.

 |Last up to:||1 week||2 weeks||3 weeks||4 weeks||5 weeks|

 Both gel nails and dip nails can be tricky to remove without proper technique.
 Improper removal will lead to damage to the nail bed.